And if keyboards are not required in certain songs then I might be playing my Aria electro-acoustic mandolin instead !

 The Korg Kross 2 61

 Korg Kross and Korg X50

 What an absolute pile of rubbish and an insult to keyboard players these two keyboards are.
 I'm not knocking the sounds that are in them or what you can do with them but these keyboards are unplayable.
-Why on earth do Korg go to all the bother of designing a good keyboard and then ruin it by putting a cheap plastic toy keybed on it?
+Why on earth do Korg go to all the bother of designing a good keyboard and then ruin it by putting a cheap plastic toy keybed in it?
 Keyboard players will know that a good playable action on a keyboard is very important.
-The keys on these instruments work by bending the actual plastic downwards with the hinge point right at the top edge of the key, so the pressure needed to push a key down anywhere near the top is virtually impossible.
-Both of these keyboards went straight back to the shop.
+The keys on these instruments work by bending the actual plastic downwards with the hinge point right on the top edge of the key, so the pressure needed to push a key down anywhere near the top is virtually impossible.
+Both of these keyboards went straight back to the supplier.